 Hello Mr. Kotlikoff,

-You and your wife may want to strongly consider using our software to explore and compare your options so the you can choose the best possible strategy for claiming your benefits.
+You should strongly consider using our software (https://maximizemysocialsecurity.com/purchase) to fully explore all of your options so that you can determine the best strategy for maximizing your benefits.

 Am I Eligible To Start Taking Social Security Benefits At My Age?